xh/hoist-core/README.md

 | `ExceptionHandler.js`        | Hoist-React API to track errors  |                 [⚛️](https://github.com/exhi/hoist-react/blob/master/exception/ExceptionHandler.js)                  |
 | `ExceptionHandlerService.js` | Hoist-Sencha API to track errors | [🍵️](https://github.com/exhi/hoist-sencha/blob/develop/grails-app/assets/src/xh/all/svc/ExceptionHandlerService.js) |

-:eyes: Knowing which users are visiting an app and tracking specific actions of interest is another common need for apps.
+👀 Knowing which users are visiting an app and tracking specific actions of interest is another common need for apps.
 Hoist includes an API for easily tracking activity for the current user, and the Admin console provides a UI for searching and reviewing activity.
 Hoist services track some activities automatically (e.g. impersonation), but it is primarily up to app developers to determine